Coffee County Vehicle Impound Guide

 How to Find Your Vehicle

-If you're unsure where your car was towed, there are a few ways to find out:
+If you're unsure where your car was towed, here are steps you can take:

-• Check your arrest paperwork: The arresting officer should have provided you with paperwork that includes the name of the towing company and the location where your vehicle was taken.
+• Check your arrest paperwork: The arresting officer should have provided documentation indicating the name of the towing company and the location of the impound lot.

-• Call the Coffee County Sheriff's Office: You can call the non-emergency line at (931) 570-4421 and provide them with your name, date of birth, and vehicle description.
-They should be able to tell you where your vehicle is located.
+• Call the Coffee County Sheriff's Office: Contact the Coffee County Sheriff's Office at (931) 728-3591.
+Provide them with your name, date of birth, and vehicle description to inquire about the vehicle's location.

-• Reference your booking number: Providing your booking number from the Coffee County Jail may expedite the process of locating your vehicle.
+• Reference your booking number: Having your booking number from the Coffee County Jail can help expedite the process of locating your vehicle.

 What You Need to Retrieve Your Vehicle

-To retrieve your vehicle from the Coffee County Sheriff's Office impound lot, you will need to provide the following:
+To retrieve your vehicle from the impound lot, you will generally need the following:

 Required Documents